KEPHA222/public_private_stories_for_your_life/README.md

 ## StoryBooks <br>
-Create public and private stories from your life
+Create public and private stories from your life <br>

 This app uses Node.js/Express/MongoDB with Google OAuth for authentication <br>

 ## Usage <br>
 Add your mongoDB URI and Google OAuth credentials to the config.env file <br>

 ## Install dependencies <br>